TobleMiner/shoreline/README.md

 ## security/limits

-Shoreline can hit the maximum number of allowed file desciptors quite easily.
+Shoreline can hit the maximum number of allowed file descriptors quite easily.
 Increase it by setting

 ```
 *		soft 	nofile		262144